Chess

 “Ultimately, this is why we can’t have nice things in the SEO space: a trend starts out as authentic.
 Then more and more people pile on until only the barest trace of legitimate behavior remains.”

-But, that content has to have value in its own right.
-It can’t be merely the vehicle for a link: that puts the cart before the horse.
-If a company creates high-value content that generates a readership, it’s entirely legitimate to offer that content to reputable authoritative sites within the relevant niche so that it finds the widest audience possible.
-Reputable sites don’t take content with obviously spammy keyword anchor text links and they don’t take junky content: that’s how they became reputable in the first place.
+However, that content must have its own value.
+It can’t simply be a vehicle for a link; in other words, that’s putting the cart before the horse.
+Therefore, if a company creates valuable content that naturally attracts a readership, it’s entirely legitimate to offer that content to trusted, authoritative sites within the relevant niche.
+The reason for this is clear: it helps the content reach the widest possible audience.
+Furthermore, reputable sites would not accept content with obviously spammy keyword anchor text links..
+They also don’t take low-quality content.
+That’s how they became trusted in the first place.

 So Why Guest Blog If It’s Not For The Links?

-The link-building aspect of guest blogging should be regarded as an advantageous side-effect rather than the sole motivation.
+You should regard the link-building part of guest blogging as a helpful side-effect.
+It shouldn’t be your only reason for doing it.
 Guest blogging is a powerful marketing technique for many reasons: